RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Tables and items/items/items.md

 # Items

-Items in Rapid represent a single row on a [Rapid Table](../data-tables/data-tables.md) they are made up of an arbitrary number of columns.
+Items in Rapid represent a single row on a <a href="https://docs.rapidplatform.com/docs/Rapid/User%20Manual/Explorer/Tables%20and%20items/Tables/data-tables">Rapid Table</a>.
+They are made up of an arbitrary number of columns.

 ![A single item highlighted on a Rapid table](<a single item highlighted on a table.png>)